 - Safeguard the Scene: mark off the scene using small flares or cones (it’s smart to keep these in your car for these kinds of circumstances).
 Move any cars or motorcycles as much as possible out of the flow of traffic.

 - Do Your Due Diligence: Stay at the scene of an accident (no matter how small the damage) until you have fulfilled your responsibilities, including checking on all parties and collecting the information necessary to file a claim.
-If anyone has been injured, assist them to receive medical care by either transporting them or making arrangements.
+If anyone has been injured, assist them to receive medical care.

 - Call the police: It is a good idea to report the accident to law enforcement, regardless of the severity of the damage.
 You may need a formal police report on record as part of a claim to your insurance company.